Can you get enough protein from plants?

 So how much protein is enough?

-What are the best plant-based sources of protein?
+What are the best vegan protein sources?

 If you are struggling to meet your protein needs, how can you meet those needs more consistently?